programacion-que-es-control-codigo-fuente

 GitLab

-Similar to GitHub, GitLab is a comprehensive DevOps platform that uses Git as its version control system.
+Similar to GitHub, GitLab is a complete DevOps platform that uses Git as a source code control system.
 It offers Git repository hosting, as well as CI/CD (continuous integration/continuous deployment) features, issue tracking, project management, and more.
-GitLab is available both as a cloud-hosted version and for deployment on self-hosted servers.
+GitLab is available both as a cloud-hosted version and for self-hosted deployment.

 logo-gitlab